Tiddlywinks: Twenty-first century

 During its history, winks has enjoyed variable levels of interest.
 The game has never taken a strong hold outside the UK and North America.
 The focus of British tiddlywinks is still at Cambridge, and CUTwC's 50th anniversary celebrations in 2005 were well attended.
-The Oxford University Tiddlywinks Society has recently fallen out of existence.
-Despite this there has recently been some resurgence in the game, with new clubs having been formed recently in the University of York and in Shrewsbury School.
+The Oxford University Tiddlywinks Society fell out of existence in the mid-2000s, but was competing again from 2023.
+There was a resurgence in the game, with new clubs having been formed recently in the University of York and in Shrewsbury School.

 In America, there has been a tradition of tiddlywinks in Washington D.C., Boston, Eastern Ohio, and Ithaca, New York.
 There was a renewal of winks in 2007 through the MIT Tiddlywinks Association.
 National competitions are well attended, with a group of enthusiastic young players joining the stock of veteran players who have proved themselves at the highest level in world competition.
 In the US, the game had a firm footing in certain high schools, since the children of many of the players who took up the game in the late 1960s and early 1970s played when they were in high school.
 These players are now looking to revive university tiddlywinks in the United States.

 On 1 March 2008, there was a Royal Match in Cambridge to commemorate the 50th anniversary of the original Royal Match played against The Goons in 1958 (see above).
 CUTwC players took on HRH Prince Philip's Royal Champions, the Savage Club, with members of the original 1958 CUTwC team in attendance.
 Cambridge repeated their victory from 1958 by winning the match 24–18.

-Since 2000, the World Singles championship has been dominated by Larry Kahn and Patrick Barrie, with each player having won seven matches (as of December 2019).
+Since 2000, the World Singles championship has been dominated by Patrick Barrie and Larry Kahn, with Barrie having won eight matches and Kahn seven (as of December 2025).